Job outlooks for Paramedical occupations

 - There are a small number of unemployed workers with recent experience in this occupation.

-- Employment in this occupation depends mainly on the demand for ambulance transport, which is increasing, particularly with the aging population.
+This occupation is in high demand, and it depends mainly on the demand for ambulance transport, which is increasing, particularly with the aging population.

-The employment outlook will be good for Paramedical occupations (NOC 3234) in the Montérégie region for the 2022-2024 period.
+The employment outlook will be good for Paramedical occupations (NOC 32102) in the Mauricie region for the 2024-2026 period.

 The following factors contributed to this outlook: